HaldInc/CRS-A255-controller/index.md

 ## This is my Covid-19 lock-down project:  Building a motor controller for a 5-axis industrial robot.

 Why?
 Well, why not?
 I had a CRS A255 robot arm for some years and always wanted more flexibility in the controller and it’s a good challenge to design everything from scratch.
+It's Christmas 2020 and we cannot visit the family or go anywhere due to Covid, so time to spend the holidays on something interesting.

 ## Project tasks:
 * Design the hardware for a multi-axis motor controller.
 Done.  [link](#head_Hardware)